Investment grade ratings for Deutsche Lufthansa AG‘s debt secure its financial flexibilty.

 |Adjusted Net Debt/|

 1) In order to calculate net indebtedness, here 50% of the hybrid bond issued in 2015 (EUR 247m) has been discounted.
-Calculation of net indebtedness p.
-42.
+Calculation of net indebtedness Annual report p.
+48.

 As an aviation group with worldwide operations, the Lufthansa Group is exposed to exchange rate, interest rate and fuel price movement risks.
 Managing these is generally subject to the premise of a conservative approach which is reflected in a systematic financial management.
 The hedges smooth price fluctuations by means of rule-based processes.